 3. Garden of Balio

-Just in front of Erice’s Castle of Venus, you’ll find the enchanting Garden of Balio.
+Just in front of Erice’s Castle of Venus, we explored the enchanting Garden of Balio.
 With lots of shade and benches, this lovely park is the perfect location to take cover from the midday sun.

-Bring a picnic, sit down under the trees, and listen to the sounds of the birds and fountains.
-Or, enjoy a nice coffee at Caffè del Balio while you soak up all the incredible views.
+We brought a picnic, sat down under the trees, and listened to the sounds of the birds and fountains.
+There’s also Caffè del Balio, where you can enjoy a coffee while soaking up all the incredible views.

 4. Real Duomo di Erice

 Erice, though small, is home to an astonishing number of 60 churches and cathedrals.
 Among them is the Gothic-style Real Chiesa Madre, dating back to the 1300s.
-Adorned with decorative frescoes, mosaics, fonts, and famous artwork, makes this is one of the more remarkable cathedrals to visit.
+Adorned with decorative frescoes, mosaics, fonts, and famous artwork, we found it one of the most remarkable to visit.

-The building lies near Porta Trapani along Corso Vittorio Emanuele and was constructed out of materials from the ancient Temple of Venus.
-Experience the richness of Erice’s diverse architectural heritage by visiting the real Duomo, and immerse yourself in the interesting church culture.
-Tickets for the cathedral are sold in the neighboring Torre di Federico and cost 6 EUR (6.45 USD).
-This ticket covers the entrance to the cathedral, the bell tower, and two other Erice churches.
+The building stands near Porta Trapani along Corso Vittorio Emanuele and was constructed from materials salvaged from the ancient Temple of Venus.
+Tickets: Sold in the neighboring Torre di Federico and cost 6 EUR, covering entrance to the cathedral, the bell tower, and two other Erice churches.

 Although Erice is no longer surrounded by a wall and now has multiple access points, Porta Trapani makes up the main entrance.
-But, if you’re traveling up to Erice by car or with the cable car, you’ll definitely pass by here to get into the city.
-Take some pictures of the gate before you make your way through, ready to explore the unique atmosphere and hidden treasures that lie beyond.
+If you’re traveling up to Erice by car or with the cable car, you’ll definitely pass by here to get into the city.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.